bvanderlaan/compose-joiner/Readme.md

 ## License

-The tool is available as open source under the terms of the [ISC License](https://choosealicense.com/licenses/isc/).
+The tool is available as open source under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).